shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/musicality.rst

        &= a \; δ_{xx} \; dx^x + b \; δ_{yy} \; dx^y + c \; δ_{zz} \; dx^z \\
        &= a \; dx + b \; dy + c \; dz                                     \\

-Likewise, the musical sharp :math:`♯` is utilized as an operatro converting covectors to vecotrs.
+Likewise, the musical sharp :math:`♯` is utilized as an operator converting covectors to vectors.
 For example, the three-covector :math:`V^♭` is sharpened to a three-vector using:

 .. math::